BruceRanger/MandArt/DEV_NOTES.md

 The following process is used to create documentatation and host it in the [MandArt-Docs](https://github.com/denisecase/MandArt-Docs) repo.

-1. Add or uncomment Package.swift in the root folder of MandArt repo.
+1. Rename Package.txt to Package.swift in the root folder of MandArt repo.
 2. Move Documentation.docc from root to Sources/MandArt with the .swift files.
 3. Open Terminal, in the root MandArt repository folder.
 4. In Terminal, run